0xh3xa/algorithms/README.md

 ## Sort Stability
 - Suppose you want to sort `BY_NAME` then `BY_SECTION`
+- You should sort and keep the equal elements that they came as input, don't change equal elements position
 - Which sorts are stable?
 	1. Insertionsort
 	2. Mergesort

 - Why Selectionsort and Shellsort not stable?
-	because they keep pointer from past and can be equal to coming iteration
+	+ Selectionsort keeps keep pointer from past and might move an item some equal item
+    + Shellsort makes long distance exchanges

 -------------------------------------------------------------------------------------------------------------------------------